zeel-codder/spi/ReadMe.md

 ## Description

 This project is used to find spi of student of nirma university Technology.
-Currently we have only four breach data so user can only calculate the spi of four branch.
+Currently we have only four branch data so user can only calculate the spi of four branch.

 ### Branches